Fort Wayne Regional Maker Faire 2013

 Makers range from tech enthusiasts to crafters to homesteaders to scientists to garage tinkerers.
 They are of all ages and backgrounds.
 The aim of Maker Faire is to entertain, inform, connect and grow this community.

-The original Maker Faire event was held in San Mateo, CA and in 2013 celebrated its eighth annual show with some 900+ makers and 110,000 people in attendance.
-World Maker Faire New York, the other flagship event, has grown in three years to 500+ makers and 55,000 attendees.
-Detroit, Kansas City, Newcastle (UK), and Tokyo are the home of “featured” Maker Faires (200+ makers), and community-driven, independently organized Mini Maker Faires are now being produced around the United States and the world—including right here in Fort Wayne.
+The original Maker Faire event was held in San Mateo, CA and in 2014 celebrated its ninth annual show with some 1100+ makers and 130,000 people in attendance.
+World Maker Faire New York, the other flagship event, has grown in four years to 600+ makers and 75,000 attendees.
+Detroit, Kansas City, Atlanta, Orlando, Milwaukee, Newcastle (UK), Oslo, Trondheim Shenzhen and Tokyo are the home of larger-scale Maker Faires, and community-driven, independently organized Mini Maker Faires are now being produced around the United States and the world—including right here in Fort Wayne.

 MAKE is the first magazine devoted entirely to Do-It-Yourself (DIY) technology projects.
 MAKE unites, inspires, informs, and entertains a growing community of resourceful people who undertake amazing projects in their backyards, basements, and garages.
 MAKE celebrates your right to tweak, hack, and bend any technology to your will.
 Subscribe here.